icgc-dcc/dcc-docs/docs/cloud/repositories.md

 | Client Documentation | [AWS Guide](http://docs.aws.amazon.com/cli/latest/userguide/using-s3-commands.html) |

 ### Obtaining Data Access
-You can apply for access to the PDC by following the link below.
-You will need both an eRA Commons account, and either dbGAP access or a contract.
-Once this is done, you will be contacted by a representitive of the PDC who will provide you with legal documents and required training courses.
+You can apply for access to the PDC by following [this link.](https://bionimbus-pdc.opensciencedatacloud.org/pre_apply/?next=/apply/) You will need both an eRA Commons account and dbGAP access to the ICGC PCAWG.
+Once your application is submitted, you will be contacted by a representitive of the PDC who will provide you with legal documents and required training courses.

 <https://bionimbus-pdc.opensciencedatacloud.org/pre_apply/?next=/apply/>